Plugin System#

 • Plugin: Automatic linting that runs hooks on file save

-See skills for lightweight knowledge bundles.
+See Skills for lightweight knowledge bundles.

 Creating a Plugin#